 Deep Reinforcement learning (RL) agents are prone to suffer from a variety of issues that hinder them from learning optimal or generalizable policies.
 Prominent examples are reward sparsity [Andrychow-icz et al., 2017] and difficult credit assignment [Raposo et al., 2021, Wu et al., 2024].
 A more pressing issue is the goal misalignment problem.
 It occurs when an agent optimizes a different side-goal, aligned with the original target goal during training [Koch et al., 2021], but not at test time.
 Such misalignments can be difficult to identify [di Langosco et al., 2022].
-For instance, we here discover that such a misalignment can occur in the oldest and most iconic video game, Pong (cf. Fig. 1).
+For instance, in this work we discover that such a misalignment can occur in the oldest and most iconic video game, Pong (cf. Fig. 1).
 In Pong, the agent's target goal is to catch a ball with its own paddle and to return it passed the enemy's one.
-The enemy is programmed to constantly follow the ball, thus, agents can learn to focus on the position of the enemy paddle's for placing their own, rather than the position of the ball itself.
-This shortcut learning [Geirhos et al., 2020] phenomenon, where a model learns decision rules for the provided training set, that fail to transfer to novel data sets.
-If left unchecked, it may lead to a lack of model generalization and unintuitive failures e.g. at deployment time [Zhang et al., 2021].
+The enemy is programmed to constantly follow the ball, thus, agents can learn to focus on the position of the enemy paddle for placing their own, rather than the position of the ball itself.
+If left unchecked, such shortcut learning [Geirhos et al., 2020] may lead to a lack of model generalization and unintuitive failures e.g. at deployment time [Zhang et al., 2021].